davidshepherd7/terminal-here/README.md

 * Older versions of Windows
 * OSX (support is based on what [atom-open-terminal-here](https://github.com/blueimp/atom-open-terminal-here/blob/master/index.coffee#L46) does)

-Currently unsupported out-of-the-box:
+Requires setting `terminal-here-terminal-command` before use:

 * Non-Debian-based UNIXes, because I haven't seen a standard way to open the user's preferred terminal

-If you have problems just set `terminal-here-terminal-command` to a command line (a list of strings like `'("foo-term" "arg1" "arg2")`) which launches your preferred terminal.
+If you have problems just set `terminal-here-terminal-command` as described above.

 ## Alternatives